 What is Vestibular Rehabilitation?

 A vestibular therapist uses an exercise-based approach to treat vestibular disorders.
 Since the vestibular system’s main functions include balance and the coordination of eye movements, exercises are designed to target these two areas.
-Come to see our therapist for Vestibular Rehabilitation at our facility in Tsawwassen for an assessment today.
+Come see our therapist for vestibular rehabilitation at our facility in Delta to treat your vertigo, imbalance, and other symptoms.

 The assessment typically lasts 45-60 minutes.
 After the assessment, you may find your symptoms temporarily become worse.
 For this reason, we recommend someone comes with you to your first appointment.

 Once the assessment is completed, a customized treatment plan will be designed for you.
 Typically, this includes exercises that you will be expected to do at home.
 It may also include a maneuver used to correct BPPV if needed.